moby/moby/libnetwork/docs/remote.md

 * Node Discovery

-Similar to the DiscoverNew call, Node Discovery is represented by a `DiscoveryType` value of `1` and the corresponding `DiscoveryData` will carry Node discovery data to be delted.
+Similar to the DiscoverNew call, Node Discovery is represented by a `DiscoveryType` value of `1` and the corresponding `DiscoveryData` will carry Node discovery data to be deleted.

     {
 		"DiscoveryType": int,